drfailer/lock_free_program_proving/README.md

 specifications properly was a mistake.
-However, this mistake is a good demonstration that the proving process only demonstrates the program correctness with respect to the specifications, and it is possible to successfully prove a wrong program.
+However, this mistake is a good demonstration that the proving process only demonstrates the program correctness with respect to the specifications, and it is possible to successfully prove a wrong program if specifications are incomplete.
 Note as well that this error had no impact on the slot ownership bug introduced on purpose to make sure that AI was able to find bugs through the proof.

 For the test part, the agent was simply told to write a test that verifies all the queues operations.
 Surprisingly, the AI only wrote a sequential test which